Semantics Disentanglement and Composition for Universal Image Coding with Efficiently LLM Reasoning and Generative Diffusion: Related Works

 \subsection{Image Compression}

 Image compression aims to encode original images into a format that is both compact and retains high fidelity.
-Traditional image codec~\cite{wallace1992jpeg, rabbani2002overview, wiegand2003overview, sullivan2012overview, bross2021overview} has witnessed several decades of developments, generally consisting of handcraft sub-modules like intra-prediction, discrete cosine/wavelet transformation, quantization, and entropy coding.
-In recent years, learned-based codecs~\cite{balle2017end, minnen2018joint, cheng2020learned, mentzer2018conditional, mentzer2020high, Liu_2023_CVPR,li2023frequency} began to utilize neural networks to optimize distortion and bitrate.
-These data-driven methods have demonstrated superior rate-distortion performance compared to traditional approaches.
+Traditional image codec~\cite{wallace1992jpeg, rabbani2002overview, wiegand2003overview, sullivan2012overview, bross2021overview} has witnessed several decades of developments.
+In recent years, learned-based codecs~\cite{balle2017end, minnen2018joint, cheng2020learned, mentzer2018conditional, mentzer2020high, Liu_2023_CVPR,li2023frequency} began to utilize neural networks to optimize distortion and bitrate and have demonstrated superior rate-distortion performance.
 With the advancement of AI-generated content (AIGC) technologies~\cite{rombach2021highresolution,zhang2021tip,opensora}, some methods have shifted focus from image fidelity to satisfying human perception, achieving satisfactory reconstructed image quality at extremely low bitrates.
 On the other hand, as machine vision is increasingly used in practice, image coding for machine (ICM) ~\cite{he2019beyond,duan2020video,sun2020semantic,jin2023semantical,liu2022semantic,liu2023composable} is developing to satisfy machine vision tasks like image classification, detection, segmentation, etc. However, many machine task-oriented methods are typically designed for specific scenarios and often require retraining when transferred to different settings.
-In contrast, in this work, our proposed versatile codec DISCOVER can adapt to a variety of scenarios, covering both human and machine requirements, without any retraining.
+In contrast, in this work, our proposed UniCodec can adapt to a variety of scenarios, covering both human and machine requirements, without any retraining.